hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/149_vedantism_2.md

 crude, so much so that it was said that some part of the Vedas had no meaning.

-He then dilated on the two portions of the Vedas — the Karma Kânda and the Jnâna Kânda.
-The Karma Kanda, he said, were the Samhitâs and the Brâhmanas.
+He then dilated on the two portions of the Vedas — the Karma Kānda and the Jnāna Kānda.
+The Karma Kanda, he said, were the Samhitās and the Brāhmanas.
 The Brahmanas dealt with sacrifices.
 The Samhitas were songs composed in Chhandas known as Anushtup, Trishtup, Jagati, etc. Generally they praised deities such as Varuna or Indra; and the question arose who were these deities; and if any theories were raised about them, they